sts10/project-info/hush-line/whitepaper.md

 0.0.0.0 - - [21/Nov/2023:16:31:46 +0000] "GET /static/style.css HTTP/1.1" 304 0 "-"
 ```

+# 4.4.5.
+Censorship Resistance with Sauteed Onions
+When deploying to a public website, Hush Line using a new onion binding technique called sauteed onions to help increase it's resistance to censorship [^38].
+The technique, created by Paul Syverson, Rasmus Dahlberg, Linus Nordberg, and Matthew Finkel, binds an onion address to a public domain name using TLS certificates.
+Using a domain's DNS settings, creating a CNAME record for `onion.acme.com` allows for a HTTPS certificate to issue, making the onion address discoverable in CT logs.

 ## 5. Personal Server
 The Hush Line Personal Server is a physical Tor-only tip line device.
-Setup is completed outside the terminal, requiring no code, manually editing files or logging in to a server [^38].
+Setup is completed outside the terminal, requiring no code, manually editing files or logging in to a server [^39].

 <img src="https://user-images.githubusercontent.com/28545431/281176815-9af0cfb8-8ca2-49ed-b7fc-d14b7c32ab5c.gif">